vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/09_varjanIya-paddhatiH.md

 <details><summary>English</summary>

-56. Any how for the sake of livelihood one shall not fol- low the ways of the world.
+56. Any how for the sake of livelihood one shall not follow the ways of the world.
 Occupying that profession which is to the approval of the good and is consistent with place and time, he shall not, out of temptation, resort to vulgar means.
 </details>